AvetBadalyan/Javascript-intervew-questions-with-answers/README.md

     console.log(message); //Error: message is not defined
     ```

-23. ### What is memoization
+25. ### What is memoization

-    Memoization is a programming technique which attempts to increase a function’s performance by caching its previously computed results.
+    Memoization is a functional programming technique which attempts to increase a function’s performance by caching its previously computed results.
 Each time a memoized function is called, its parameters are used to index the cache.
 If the data is present, then it can be returned, without executing the entire function.
 Otherwise the function is executed and then the result is added to the cache.
+    Let's take an example of adding function with memoization,

+    ```javascript
+    const memoizAddition = () => {
+      let cache = {};
+      return (value) => {
+        if (value in cache) {
+          console.log("Fetching from cache");
+          return cache[value]; // Here, cache.value cannot be used as property name starts with the number which is not a valid JavaScript  identifier.
+Hence, can only be accessed using the square bracket notation.
+        } else {
+          console.log("Calculating result");
+          let result = value + 20;
+          cache[value] = result;
+          return result;
+        }
+      };
+    };
+    // returned function from memoizAddition
+    const addition = memoizAddition();
+    console.log(addition(20)); //output: 40 calculated
+    console.log(addition(20)); //output: 40 cached
+    ```

-24. ### What is Hoisting
+26. ### What is Hoisting

     Hoisting is a JavaScript mechanism where variables, function declarations and classes are moved to the top of their scope before code execution.
-Remember that JavaScript only hoists declarations, not initialisation.
+Remember that JavaScript only hoists declarations, not initializations.
     Let's take a simple example of variable hoisting,

     ```javascript